-Although the proposed structure will be located landward of the March 1967 and June 1969 mean high tide line, the "Wave Uprush Study," prepared by Pacific Engineering Group, dated January 26, 2000, indicates that the maximum wave uprush at the subject site will occur two feet seaward of the Malibu Road right-of-way line (landward of the proposed residence).
+Although the proposed structure will be located landward of the June 1969 mean high tide line, the Wave Uprush Study, prepared by Pacific Engineering Group, dated March 3, 1998, indicates that the maximum wave uprush at the subject site will occur fifteen feet landward of the Malibu Road right-of-way line (landward of the proposed residence).
 The applicant's coastal engineering consultant has indicated that although the proposed residence will be constructed seaward of the maximum wave uprush limit, the residence will be supported by a concrete friction pile and grade beam foundation system bearing into competent bedrock and will not require any form of shoreline protection to ensure structural stability.
 In addition, the proposed project includes the installation of a new bottomless sand filter septic system.
 The Commission notes that the proposed septic system is located as far landward as feasible.
-However, the seaward extent of the septic system and leachfield (located approximately 37 feet seaward of the Malibu Road right-of-way line) will still be within the wave uprush limit and will require a shoreline protection device to ensure the stability of the system.
-The Commission notes that no portion of the subject site will be located landward of the maximum wave uprush limit and that, therefore, it is not possible to construct any type of septic system that would not be subject to periodic wave action without the construction of some form of shoreline protection.
-Therefore, the Commission notes that the proposed bulkhead is necessary to protect the proposed septic system and leachfield from wave uprush and erosion.
+However, the seaward extent of the septic system located approximately 24 feet seaward of the Malibu Road right-of-way line will still be within the wave uprush limit and will require a shoreline protection device to ensure the stability of the system.
+The Commission notes that no portion of the subject site will be located landward of the maximum wave uprush limit and that it is not possible to construct any type of septic system that would not be subject to periodic wave action without the construction of some form of shoreline protection.
+Therefore, the Commission notes that the proposed bulkhead is necessary to protect the proposed septic system from wave uprush and erosion.

 Based on the above discussion, the Commission finds that the proposed bulkhead is required to protect the septic system for the proposed residential development.
-The Commission further finds that the proposed timber bulkhead and return walls, which will be located as far landward as feasible, will be subject to wave action during storm and high tide events.
-Therefore, the following discussion is intended to evaluate the impacts of the proposed timber bulkhead and return walls on the beach, based on the above information which identified the specific structural design, location of the structure, and shoreline geomorphology.
+The Commission further finds that the proposed bulkhead and return walls, which will be located as far landward as feasible, will be subject to wave action during storm and high tide events.
+Therefore, the following discussion is intended to evaluate the potential impacts of the proposed bulkhead and return walls on the beach, based on the above information which identified the specific structural design and location of the proposed development, and shoreline geomorphology.